astronomer/docs/learn/custom-xcom-backends-tutorial.md

 3. Run the DAG.

-4. View the logs of both task.
+4. View the logs of both tasks.
 The logs will include information about the custom XCom backend.
 The `print_a_number` task includes the full path to the file stored in the custom backend.

     ![Logs mentioning custom XCom backend](/img/guides/xcom_backend_task_logs_simple.png)

+5. View the XCom in your local object storage.

 <Tabs
     defaultValue="aws"